Operation Vengeance: Aftermath

-The crash site and body of Yamamoto were found on April 19, the day after the attack, by a Japanese search-and-rescue party.
+The crash site and body of Yamamoto were found on 19 April, the day after the attack, by a Japanese search-and-rescue party led by army engineer Lieutenant Tsuyoshi Hamasuna.
 The crash site was located in the jungle north of the coastal site of the former Australian patrol post and Catholic mission of Buin (which was re-established after the war several kilometers inland).

 The retrieval party noted Yamamoto had been thrown clear of the plane's wreckage, his white-gloved hand grasping the hilt of his katana, his body still upright in his seat under a tree.
 Hamasuna said Yamamoto was instantly recognizable, his head tilted down as if deep in thought.
 A post-mortem of Yamamoto indicated two bullet wounds, one to the back of his left shoulder, and a separate wound to his left lower jaw that appeared to exit above his right eye.
 The Japanese navy doctor examining Yamamoto's body determined the head wound killed Yamamoto.
 These more violent details of Yamamoto's death were hidden from the Japanese public, and the medical report whitewashed, this secrecy "on orders from above" according to biographer Hiroyuki Agawa.